-31. This study defines the nonperforming loans as the sum of overdue loans and real estate collateral that failed to be auctioned off.
-The nonperforming loans at the Nihon Kangyo Bank at the end of 1933 consisted of overdue principal of ¥45 million and real estate collateral of ¥3 million.
+30 This study defines the nonperforming loans as the sum of overdue loans and real estate collateral which failed to be auctioned off.
+The nonperforming loans at the Nihon Kangyo Bank at the end of 1933 consisted of overdue principal of 45 million yen and real estate collateral of 3 million yen.